 Businesses have sought ways to motivate their employees and make them more productive long before the term ‘employee engagement’ came into existence.
 Business leaders noticed that when employees felt satisfied at work, they were more likely to perform well — meaning it was better for the bottom line.

-But in 1990, Boston University professor William Kahn, in his research on organisational psychology, coined the term that has become a cornerstone in how we understand human motivation at work.
+But in 1990, Boston University professor William Kahn, in his research on organizational psychology, coined the term that has become a cornerstone in how we understand human motivation at work.

 What is employee engagement?

-Employee engagement is the emotional investment your employees have in their role, your organisation, and its mission.
-It has become a key metric that helps organisations understand the health of their culture.
+Employee engagement is the emotional investment your employees have in their role, your organization, and its mission.
+It has become a key metric that helps organizations understand the health of their culture.